Catherine Boone

 • political economy of inequality

-In 2020-2022, I am especially interested in supervising students who combine interests in African political economy with disciplinary background in Geography, History, Demography, and/or Environmental Studies, and who are experienced in the use of GIS and econometrics.
+In 2025-2028, I am especially interested in supervising students who combine interests in African political economy with disciplinary background in Geography, History, Demography, and/or Environmental Studies, and who are experienced in the use of GIS, land politics and policy, agrarian political economy including GVCs and export commodity chains, and historical analysis of elections.
 The LSE also has an array of methodology offerings that successful applications can take advantage of to enhance their skills in these areas once they are at the LSE.

 Contact: